robang74/chatgpt-answered-prompts/artificial-intellige-for-education.md

 ## Artificial Intelligence in education

-This conversation is the straightforwad continuation of this one
+This conversation is the straightforward continuation of this one

 - [chatgpt-vs-human-real-reasoning.md](https://github.com/robang74/chatbots-for-fun/blob/main/chatgpt-vs-human-real-reasoning.md) ([RAW](https://raw.githubusercontent.com/robang74/chatbots-for-fun/refs/heads/main/chatgpt-vs-human-real-reasoning.md))

-Literally its continuation because happens immediately after on the same session/account.
+Literally its continuation because it happened immediately after on the same session/account.

-However, because it deal with a slightly different topic, it is reported here below.
+However, because it deals with a slightly different topic, it is reported here below.

 <br/>

 ### PROMPT #3

-Consider this citation of Bertrand Russell (1872-1970), who said: “Humans are born ignorant, not stupid; they are made stupid by education.” and in the original was "Men" because used in neutral.
+Consider this citation of Bertrand Russell (1872-1970), who said: “Humans are born ignorant, not stupid; they are made stupid by education.” and in the original was "Men" because it was used in neutral.

-Can we say that the idea people mind is corrupted by a faulty education system is quite well known among brilliant people of the past and recent past?
-Collect, such opinions along the history with the year of citation and born-death date of the author.
-Make a list of them, chronologically ordered
+Can we say that the idea that people's minds are corrupted by a faulty education system is quite well known among brilliant people of the past and recent past?
+Collect such opinions along the history with the year of citation and born-death date of the author.
+Make a list of them, chronologically ordered.

 ---